jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (b) inspect any gambling equipment found on the premises to ensure that it conforms with minimum standards as required by section 326; and
   (c) disable and seal any gambling equipment that the gambling inspector has reasonable grounds to believe does not conform with minimum standards, is faulty, or has been tampered with; and
   (d) demand from the occupier of the place any other information that the gambling inspector may reasonably require for the purpose of the inspection; and
-  (e) take copies of the information referred to in paragraphs (a) and (d), or require that the information be forwarded to the inspector's place of business.
+  (e) take copies of the information referred to in paragraphs (a) and (d), or require that the information be forwarded to the inspector’s place of business.
 (4) A gambling inspector who exercises powers under this section must show his or her warrant of appointment to any person at the place who may be interested in, or affected by, the exercise of those powers.
 (5) A person (other than a licence holder) is not required to answer a question asked by an inspector under this section if the answer would or could tend to incriminate the person.
 (6) Before an inspector requires a person (other than a licence holder) to answer a question, the person must be informed of the right specified in subsection (5).